owenrumney/blogbase/_posts/2014-12-03-Adventures_with_Spark_pt2.markdown

     val faService = new FraudAlertingService
     faService.start()
   }

 ```
 So thats it, we'll get a printed alert when the service picks up a card with over £10k in 10 minutes.

 I know that the code isn't great - I'm still working out Scala, so I will be improving on it where I can.
-My next post on the subject will be moving to a cloud implememntation running over multiple node cluster to see what I can learn from that.
+My next post on the subject will be moving to a cloud implementation running over multiple node cluster to see what I can learn from that.